Codejunky2077/Codejunky2077/README.md

 - **LinkedIn**: [linkedin.com/in/aniket-paul-2a0016334](https://linkedin.com/in/aniket-paul-2a0016334)

-### ⚡ Fun Fact
+### ⚡ Fun Fact about me

-Despite being from a pure biology background, I now write code that makes scientist's lives easier.
+Despite being from a pure biology background, I now write code for basic CLI tools and fill small but unavoidable gaps in wet labs that makes scientist's lives easier.